You may wish to see a map of the area and a short introduction to this section first.

 Fasti Farnesiani Hall: fresco by Taddeo Zuccari portraying Emperor Charles V on a grey horse between Cardinal Alessandro Farnese (left)

-and Ottavio Farnese, Duke of Parma, stepson of the emperor and brother of the cardinal (right)
+and Ottavio Farnese, Duke of Parma, son-in-law of the Emperor and brother of the Cardinal (right)

 Most likely the key worry of Pope Paul III during his pontificate was not how to deal with the Reformation, but how to keep good relations with Emperor Charles V and King Francis I of France who were continuously at war with each other.
 In 1539 Cardinal Alessandro Farnese was sent to the court of Charles V to work for a peaceful solution to his conflict with Francis.
 In 1540 he accompanied Charles to Paris for a meeting of the two sovereigns.
 One of the three main halls celebrates the diplomatic activity of Cardinal Farnese.
 The same decorative theme can be seen in the main hall of Palazzo Farnese in Rome.

 In 2011 the number of visitors to Musei Vaticani was in the region of 5,000,000; even those who went there just to see Michelangelo's frescoes could not fail to admire Galleria delle Mappe Geografiche, a large corridor decorated with maps of Italy.
 Palazzo Farnese di Caprarola is visited by a mere 70,000, but the hall decorated with maps of the whole world is even more impressive than the Vatican one (in addition it is not crowded).
 Giovanni Antonio da Varese painted maps of the four continents, Palestine and Italy and a Mappamondo, a world map.